vyadh/teamcity-azure-keyvault-plugin/README.md

 Many thanks to JetBrains for their [Hashicorp Vault plugin][1] which provided a lot of guidance on how to accomplish similar functionality with Azure Key Vault.
+Also thanks to RodM for the [TeamCity Gradle Plugin][2] which provided a great head start to development.

 Getting Started